-July 2018: Victoria writes to new Secretary of State, Matt Hancock about the Horton General Hospital
+24 July 2018: I wrote to the new Secretary of State, Matt Hancock about the Horton General Hospital.

 - 11 January 2018: Secretary of State refers Horton decision to Independent Reconfiguration Panel (IRP)

 Victoria writes to David Smith following Dr Walsh’s comments at the Community Partnership Network meeting

 Victoria speaks in a debate on the future of healthcare in Oxfordshire, secured by Witney MP Robert Courts:

 Robert Courts MP and Nadhim Zahawi MP join Victoria in writing to the CCG to request that no changes are made to the Horton’s maternity unit until judicial review and HOSC referrals have run their course:

 Interview with BBC Radio Oxford regarding Board meeting: